nh-server/switch-guide/docs/user_guide/rcm.md

 ### Sysnand cfw

-This is for the people who don't have an 64gb sd card or larger, or don't want emunand. **this is not reccomended**
+This is for the people who don't have an 64gb sd card or larger, or don't want emunand. **this is not recommended**

 [Continue to SD preperations (sysnand cfw)](sysnand/sd_preparation.md)